The Complicated Realities of Connecticut and the Civil War

 By Matthew Warshauer

-Connecticut has a remarkable Civil War history, and although it is a small state, it was in many ways instrumental to the Union’s survival.
-The history of that war surrounds Connecticut residents every day both in terms of its physical realities and in the lasting legacies of a complicated conflict that shook the nation between 1861 and 1865.
+Connecticut has a remarkable Civil War history.
+Although it is a small state, it was in many ways instrumental to the Union’s survival.
+The history of the Civil War surrounds Connecticut residents every day both in terms of its physical realities and in the lasting legacies of a complicated conflict that shook the nation between 1861 and 1865.

-Three officers of Company C, 1st Connecticut Heavy Artillery, Fort Brady, Virginia 1864 – Library of Congress, Prints and Photographs Division
+Three officers of Company C, 1st Connecticut Heavy Artillery, Fort Brady, Virginia 1864 – Library of Congress, Prints and Photographs Division.
+Used through Public Domain.

 Lasting Legacies of a Complex War

 Connecticut is home to more than 130 Civil War monuments.
 They adorn the centers of cities such as Hartford and Waterbury, dot small town greens from Branford to Northfield, and stand silently in sacred places like West Cemetery in Bristol and the Congregational Church in Kensington.
-Indeed, the Kensington monument, an obelisk made of Portland brownstone designed by Nelson Augustus Moore and dedicated in 1863, is the oldest in the north—and one of the oldest in the nation.
+Indeed, the Kensington monument—an obelisk made of Portland brownstone designed by Nelson Augustus Moore and dedicated in 1863—is the oldest in the north and one of the oldest in the nation.
 Like these tangible memorials of the war, the legacies connected to race and slavery have continued well into the 21st century.
-It was in 2009 that the Connecticut General Assembly passed a resolution apologizing for the state’s involvement in and support of slavery.
+In 2009, the Connecticut General Assembly passed a resolution apologizing for the state’s involvement in and support of slavery.

 The connection between slavery and the Civil War is both obvious and complicated.
-It’s obvious because the line that separated North from South was principally one where slavery began or ended, and, of course, the final result of the war was the death of the “peculiar institution,” as slavery was sometimes called.
-Yet the conflict is complicated because few in the North, and this was certainly true for Connecticut, entered the war to emancipate slaves.
+It is obvious because the line that separated North from South was principally one where slavery began or ended, and, of course, the final result of the war was the death of the “peculiar institution,” as slavery was sometimes called.
+Yet, the conflict is complicated because few in the North (including Connecticut) entered the war to emancipate enslaved people.
 The majority of Connecticut’s residents were not abolitionists.
 Again, the state’s Civil War monuments are instructive.
 Only three—the Sailors and Soldiers Memorial Arch in Hartford (1886), the Waterbury Soldiers’ Memorial (1884), and the Connecticut 29th Colored Regiment in New Haven (2008)—have any connection to race or slavery.
-The majority of the state’s monuments, however, are testaments to sacrifice and the Union.
-As Abraham Lincoln put it in the Gettysburg Address, they “gave their lives that the nation might live.”
+The majority of the state’s monuments are testaments to sacrifice and the Union.

-Call for volunteers to a Connecticut cavalry unit, 1861 – Connecticut Historical Society
+Call for volunteers to a Connecticut cavalry unit, 1861 – Connecticut Museum of Culture and History.
+Used through Public Domain.

 Connecticut Takes to the Battlefield